Attacks on Approximate Caches in Text-to-Image Diffusion Models: Remote Covert Channel

 \section{Remote Covert Channel}

 A covert channel is a secret channel for two parties to exchange secret messages.
-In this section, we demonstrate that a sender and a receiver can establish a remote covert channel through the approximate cache of text-to-image diffusion models, by sending special prompts to leave a message in the cache and retrieving it later.
+In this section, we demonstrate that a sender and a receiver can establish a remote covert channel through the approximate cache of text-to-image diffusion models to asynchronously transmit messages.
+This is done by sending specially-crafted prompts to leave a message in the cache and retrieving it later.
+Compared to synchronous covert channels \cite{KernelSnitch,sihang23usenixsidechannel,Kurth_SP_2020_NetCAT,DUPEFS,NetSpectre} that require both parties to simultaneously communicate, an asynchronous covert channel through text-to-image generation is highly stealthy.